 Java Database Connectivity (JDBC) Drivers support directory naming.
 See Oracle Database JDBC Developer's Guide for additional information.

 This section contains the following topics:

 Directory servers store information in a hierarchical namespace structure called a directory information tree (DIT).
 Each node in the tree is called an entry.
 Oracle Net Services uses both the tree structure and specific entries in the tree.
 DITs are commonly aligned with an existing domain structure such as a Domain Name System (DNS) structure or a geographic and organization structure.

-Figure 3-2 shows a DIT structured according to DNS domain components.
+The following figure shows a DIT structured according to DNS domain components.

 Figure 3-2 DNS Domain Component DIT